-The sharpest displays have quad-HD resolution, or 2,560 x 1,440 pixels, including the Galaxy S6 and LG G4.
-However, a full-HD panel, with 1,920 x 1,080 pixels (1080p), such as those on the iPhone 6 Plus and HTC One M9, shows plenty of detail.
-Screens with 1,280 x 720 pixels (720p), typically found on value-priced phones, can result in lost detail in text or movies.
+The sharpest displays have quad-HD resolution, or 2,560 x 1,440 pixels, including the Galaxy S7 and the HTC 10.
+However, a full-HD panel with 1,920 x 1,080 pixels (1080p) — such as those on the iPhone 6s Plus — shows plenty of detail.
+Screens with 1,280 x 720 pixels (720p), typically found on budget phones, can result in lost detail in text or movies.

 A 2560 x 1440-pixel display makes the S7 Edge's screen beautiful and bold.
-Credit: Samuel C. RutherfordMake sure that the smartphone you're shopping for has a panel that's bright enough you can read it outdoors in direct sunlight.
+Credit: Samuel C. RutherfordMake sure that the smartphone you're shopping for has a panel that's bright enough for you to be able to read it outdoors in direct sunlight.
 (See the nit measurements in our reviews to compare.)
 Having wide viewing angles is important, too, because you'll want to be able to share what's on your screen with others and play games without the screen washing out when you tilt the device.